connell-class/revassess/Tier6.md

 **Minimum completion:** 300 points

 **Description/Setup:**
-  - This tier requires research into a topic not covered in training: Java Servlets
+  - This tier requires research into a topic not covered in training at this point: Java Servlets
   - Using the work completed in the previous tiers, create a full-stack application using Java Servlets for the API - consumed using AJAX.
   - The work done in Tier 5 should now consume from the Java API, instead of the myjson links.
   - App Class Diagram: [Quizzard Class Diagram (Tier 6)](https://revature-note-assets.s3.amazonaws.com/quizzard-class-diagram-tier-4.png)